tomwillfixit/healthcheck/README.md

 ![healthcheck](img/healthcheck.png)

-# How healthy is your container?
+# How healthy is the service running in your container?

 Docker 1.12 introduces the HEALTHCHECK build instruction to the Dockerfile which allows a healthcheck to be built into the image.
 This is incredibly useful.